 Santa Cruz Basilica was originally built by the Portuguese and raised it to the glory of a cathedral.
 Later the British commissioned the demolishing of the church and reconstructing it.
 The Basilica is one of the eight Basilicas existing in Kerala.
 The church is well-known for its architectural magnificence and beauty.

 Museums are huge treasure hold of age-old art, precious metals, weaponry, etc that reflect the culture and heritage of a land.
-The Hill Palace Museum houses portraits of Cochin Rajas, golden crowns, royal carriages, etc. A monument of exquisite architecture.
-The palace grounds hold other palace buildings, a deer park and a children’s park.
+The Hill Palace Museum houses portraits of Kochi Rajas, golden crowns, royal carriages, etc. A monument of exquisite architecture.
+The palace grounds hold other palace buildings, a deer park and a children's park.
 Surrounded by beautiful gardens, hill palace is worth your time and money.
 The folklore museum is a treasure trove of ancient art, portraits, and exhibits that speak of Kerala heritage and culture.
 Kochi is very famous for its Kochi-Muziris Biennale, the largest international contemporary art exhibition in India.
 Also the biggest art festival in Asia.

 Beaches In Kochi

-Cochin is famous for its white sandy beaches along the Arabian Sea.
-Cochin is known as the Queen of Arabian Sea.
+Kochi is famous for its white sandy beaches along the Arabian Sea.
+Kochi is known as the Queen of Arabian Sea.
 True to its pet name, the sunset and sunrise from its beaches are heart-melting views to behold.
 Go to the seashores and learn the use of Chinese Fish Nets famous for its build and usage.
 A Chinese explorer taught the local fisherman how to build the fishing nets and catch fish.
 You may visit the fishing nets in the evening, catch some yummy fish and prepare them in the nearby shack and have a sumptuous dinner.